galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 Other input data forms are distances or dissimilarity measures based on molecular-based measures like DNA-DNA hybridisation, gene presence/absence, and morphology (physical dimensions).
 We will not discuss this kind of data in this tutorial.

 Aligned sequences can be converted into distances (green box above), using models for how the sites (i.e. specific nucleotides or amino acids) have evolved.
-These distances can be expressed as a matrix _D_, which becomes the input to a distance-based method.
+These distances can be expressed as a matrix _D_, which becomes the input for distance-based methods.

-At each step in the distance-based methods (orange boxes) the algorithm selects a pair of taxa, or clades that have been created so far, to join together to make a new clade.
+Distance-based methods (orange boxes) use algorithms to select a pair of taxa, or clades, to join together to make a new clade.
 Once that decision is made, the two taxa / clades that have been joined are replaced with the clade that the two of them make together as seen in the [figure below](#figure-7).

 ![Joining Clades](./images/JoiningCladesForTreeConstruction.png "Joining clades for tree construction"){: align="center"}